Castoreum: In perfume

 North American beavers at the Smithsonian National Zoo, in Washington, D.C.

 In perfumery, the term castoreum refers to the resinoid extract resulting from the dried and alcohol tinctured beaver castor.
 The dried beaver castor sacs are generally aged for two or more years to mellow.

 Castoreum is largely used for its note suggesting leather, typically compounded with other ingredients, including top, middle, and base notes.
 Some classic perfumes incorporating castoreum are Emeraude, Chanel Antaeus, Cuir de Russie, Magie Noire, Lancôme Caractère, Hechter Madame, Givenchy III, Shalimar, and many "leather" themed compositions.

 In food

 In the United States, the Food and Drug Administration lists castoreum extract as a generally recognized as safe (GRAS) food additive.
 In 1965, the Flavor and Extract Manufacturers Association's GRAS program (FEMA 2261 and 2262) added castoreum extract and castoreum liquid.
 Historically, compounds isolated from castoreum were used in strawberry and raspberry flavorings and vanilla substitutes, but at present, the annual industry consumption is very low, around 220 lb, whereas vanillin is over 2.6 e6lb annually.

-Castoreum has been traditionally used in Sweden for flavoring a variety of schnapps commonly referred to as Bäverhojt (lit. 'beaver shout').
+Castoreum has been traditionally used in Sweden for flavoring a variety of snaps commonly referred to as Bäverhojt (lit. 'beaver shout').